 By Duncan Poupard

-This book is a historical study of European-language translations of Naxi ritual manuscripts, the ritual literature of a small ethnic group living in southwest China’s Yunnan Province.
-The author discusses the translations into European languages (in English, French and German) from the late 19th ...
+This book is a study of European-language translations of Naxi ritual manuscripts, the ritual literature of a small ethnic group living in southwest China’s Yunnan Province.
+The author discusses the translations into European languages (in English, French and German) from the late nineteenth ...

 This book views the Dutch sinologist, Robert van Gulik’s Judge Dee mysteries as a hybrid East–West form of detective fiction and uses the concept of transculturation to discuss their hybrid nature with respect to their sources, production, and influence.
 The Judge Dee mysteries authored by Robert ...